Patient Advocacy Group

 1. Advocates as "ambassadors"

-The advocates serve as a vital link ("ambassadors") between the SPORE and the larger brain cancer community.
-The advocates have strong relationships with the brain cancer community and are perceived as lay experts due to their involvement with the SPORE.
+The advocates serve as a vital link ("ambassadors") between the SPORE and the larger prostate cancer community.
+The advocates have strong relationships with the prostate cancer community and are perceived as lay experts due to their involvement with the SPORE.
 They are therefore able to raise awareness in the community about SPORE goals and activities, particularly as they relate to clinical trials.

 2. Advocates and Patient Recruitment to Clinical Trials

 The guiding principal is that advocates will only recommend a trial if it is one in which they, themselves, would participate in if qualified.
-This personal investment is critical to their success in educating and encouraging patients to consider participation in trials.
+This personal investment is critical to their success in educating and encouraging men to consider participation in trials.
+Dan Shevrin, MD, leader of the SPORE Advocacy and Outreach Program, has worked with the advocates to create a "Clinical Trial Data Sheet" for each trial that outlines answers to questions about rationale, eligibility, study design, side effects and relevant endpoints.
+Shevrin makes arrangements for clinicians responsible for the trials to attend meetings with the advocates to review the trials and clarify any issues they may have.

 3. Advocate Input to the SPORE